 There are two symbols in particular to watch out for in ZombiU.
 The first is this:

-This tiny house is a life saver, as it indicates the presence of a manhole behind the door, and the manhole can lead you back to your Safe House.
-You should absolutely seek out every manhole in the game, both to save and as a quick way back to an area in case your previous survivor dies.
+This tiny house is a lifesaver, as it indicates the presence of a manhole behind the door, and the manhole can lead you back to your Safe House.
+You should absolutely seek out every manhole in the game, both as a spot to save and as a quick way back to an area in case your previous survivor dies.

 The second symbol is this: